jeerthik/AR-Book-Cover/README.md

 The back cover displays the book's relevant information.
 A virtual button is added on the back cover to toggle between the book's relevant information and a short review.
 To trigger the virtual button, place your finger or hand on top of the bottom middle section of the book.

-A video demo and images of the original front and back covers of the book are stored in the **Media** folder.
+Images of the original front and back covers of the book are stored in the **Media** folder.

 ## Tutorials Used
 1. Create image targets, following the first method using the Vuforia Developer Portal (https://www.youtube.com/watch?v=Z4bBMpa4xWo)